-We are discovering and developing potent and highly selective inhibitors of TGFβ for the treatment of fibrotic diseases in collaboration with Gilead Sciences, Inc. Our emerging medicines could offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs, while avoiding known toxicities.
+We are discovering and developing selective inhibitors of TGFβ for the treatment of fibrotic diseases in collaboration with Gilead Sciences, Inc. Our emerging medicines could offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs, while avoiding known toxicities.

 In partnership with Gilead

 - Context-Dependent Latent TGFβ1 / LTBP1 & LTBP3

 - Undisclosed Program

 In December 2018, we entered into a strategic collaboration with Gilead for the discovery and development of highly specific inhibitors of TGFβ activation for the treatment of fibrotic diseases.
 Under the collaboration, Gilead has exclusive options to license worldwide rights to product candidates that emerge from three of our TGFβ programs:

 - inhibitors that selectively target activation of latent TGFβ1